NextronSystems/analysis-cockpit-manual/usage/administration.rst

 ----------------------------

-Instead of using the pre-installed self-signed TLS Certificate, users can upload their own TLS Certificate for ASGARD.
+Instead of using the pre-installed self-signed TLS Certificate, users can upload their own TLS Certificate for the Analysis Cockpit.

 In order to achieve the best possible compatibility with the most common browsers, we recommend using the system's FQDN